This document shows how to create an admin workstation that you can use to create Anthos clusters on VMware (GKE on-prem) clusters.

 String.
 If your network is behind a proxy server, and you want both your admin

-workstation and your GKE on-prem clusters to use the same proxy
+workstation and your Anthos clusters on VMware clusters to use the same proxy

 server, then set

 adminworkstation.proxyURL to the URL of the proxy server.